green-bot/default-bot/README.md

 a 'npm install default-bot'

 This bot requires a ruby installation, 2.0 or older
-# Code
+# Annoated Ruby Code
-# required files
-Greenbot.rb is a convenience library for IO
+./lib/greenbot.rb is a convenience library for IO.
+Used for note, confirm..